ANALYSIS · 8 MIN READ

 4. Privileged access controls

-The involvement of IT department employees in the investigation highlights a risk that many institutions under-manage: insider access.
+The detention of two data centre staff in this investigation, whatever the eventual findings about their involvement, highlights a risk that many institutions under-manage: insider access.
 In too many banks, IT staff have broad, persistent access to production databases, payment switches, and admin interfaces without adequate logging, alerting, or time-based access restrictions.

 Action: Audit who has standing access to production systems.
 Implement just-in-time privileged access where possible.
 Log and alert on all administrative access to critical banking infrastructure.
 Ensure separation of duties between those who administer systems and those who can initiate transactions.